-“I feel that you have to have a creative mind so if you approach a barrel in the wrong spot, you can fix it,” she explains.
-“When you’re competing, everything doesn’t always happen as planned, so you have to be able to react to the situation to take the least amount of steps possible.
-In working this pattern and staying on four barrels, you have to be creative because it happens quickly.”
+“I feel you have to have a creative mind, so if you approach a barrel in the wrong spot, you can fix it,” Melby said.
+“When you’re competing, everything doesn’t always happen as planned, so you have to react to the situation to take the least amount of steps possible.
+In working this pattern and staying on four barrels, you have to be creative, because it happens quickly.”

-“You’re going straight out of the third before you curve back to the first again,” Melby says as she walks us through the drill.
-“It’s important that you make sure your horse goes straight and leaves his third before you make your pocket to go back to what is now the first.
+“You’re going straight out of the third before you curve back to the first again,” Melby said.
+“It’s important you make sure your horse goes straight and leaves his third before you make your pocket to go back to what is now the first.
 You don’t want to overdo it on a horse that’s really smart; you don’t want them to think about coming to the second barrel coming home from the third.”